 The Company pays quarterly board of director fees.
-As of June 30, 2023 and December 31, 2022, \$ 0.1 million of these director fees were in accounts payable on the Condensed Consolidated Balance Sheets, respectively.
+As of December 31, 2022, \$0.1 million of these director fees were in accounts payable on the Condensed Consolidated Balance Sheets, respectively.
+As of September 30, 2023, there were no director fees outstanding.